 Reduced Power Consumption

-Despite their higher performance, PCIe 4.0 SSDs are designed to be more energy-efficient.
+Higher performance doesn’t mean more power consumption though.
+PCIe 4.0 SSDs are designed to be more energy efficient.
 They reduce power use and heat, benefiting both consumer devices and large data centers.

 PCIe 5.0, the fifth generation of the PCIe interface, was released in 2019.
-It has a doubled data transfer rate compared to PCIe 4.0, reaching speeds of up to 32 GT/s.
+Its data rate is double that of PCIe 4.0, reaching speeds of up to 32 GT/s (Giga transfers per second).
 It also has improved channel efficiency and coding schemes, making it even faster and more efficient than its predecessor.

 How PCIe 5.0 works